Roman war elephants: History of Roman use

 The Romans supposedly used war elephant in the invasion of Britain.
 Polyaenus reports that during the Julius Caesar's invasion of Britain in 55 BC "Caesar had one large elephant, which was equipped with armor and carried archers and slingers in its tower.
-When this unknown creature entered the river, the Britons and their horses fled and the Roman army crossed over," However, this claim has been considered historically unreliable and probably unturue due to any other corroborating evidence from other sources, including Caesar's own writings.
+When this unknown creature entered the river, the Britons and their horses fled and the Roman army crossed over," However, this claim has been considered historically unreliable and probably untrue due to a lack of any other corroborating evidence from other sources, including Caesar's own writings.
 The claim by Cassius Dio, writing over 150 years after the events, that the emperor Claudius brought elephants to Britain during his invasion in 43 AD has also been doubted due to a lack of other sources mentioning the use of elephants, and logistical issues making their use in the campaign highly impractical.
 His use of the term "elephant" may actually refer to a kind of military machine, perhaps a siege tower.

 At least one elephantine skeleton with flint weapons that has been found in England was initially misidentified as these elephants, but later dating proved it to be a mammoth skeleton from the Stone Age.

 By the time of Claudius however, such animals were being used by the Romans in single numbers only—the last significant use of war elephants in the Mediterranean was against the Romans at the battle of Thapsus in 46 BC, in which 60 of them were used, where Julius Caesar armed his fifth legion (Alaudae) with axes and commanded his legionaries to strike at the elephant's legs.
 The legion withstood the charge, and the elephant became its symbol.
 Thapsus was the last significant use of elephants in the West.
 The remainder of the elephants seemed to have been thrown into panic by Caesar's archers and slingers.